 In the 16th century, in the first years of the Reformation, the number of Franciscans and the size of the sacrifices made by the congregation decreased.
 After several fires of the monastery buildings, the Franciscans decided to leave the monastery in 1543.
 The buildings of the convent were handed over to the town council for the purpose of school.
 The church stood empty until 1561, and then after the renovation became an evangelical temple.
 When, in the 17th century, war disasters fell on Lwówek, the church and monastery were closed together with the school.
 It was not until 1652 that the Minorites returned to the town and began to rebuild.
-The Franciscans stayed until 1810, when the Prussian king Frederick William III, due to financial difficulties, conducted a dissolution and secularization of monasteries.
-The monastery was once again handed over to the town coffers for the school, arsenal and then the museum.
-After the Second World War, the Franciscans managed to regain their assets only in 2003.
+During this works, the church vaults collapsed in 1644 were replaced by new, Baroque ones.

-The three-winged monastery buildings have lost their original appearance, due to the repeated reconstructions.
+The three-winged claustrum buildings were situated on the south side of the church.
 Originally, in the west wing, there were utility rooms, and in the outer corner, between the chapel of Henry of Jawor and the west wing, there was a well.
 The southern wing was based on the curtain of the town’s defensive walls, which is why the windows could only have from the inner side.
 Since 1455, together with the remaining wings, it was raised by the second floor.
-Eastern, the most important and the oldest wing was connected with the presbytery.
+Eastern, the most important and the oldest wing was connected with the chancel.
 In the northern line of the cloisters there was originally a sacristy over which the choir could exist.
-After the construction of a four-sided tower, a section of cloisters was rebuilt for the sacristy in the eastern part, adjacent to the presbytery.
+After the construction of a four-sided tower, a section of cloisters was rebuilt for the sacristy in the eastern part, adjacent to the chancel.
 The new sacristy was furnished with magnificent portals and rib vault.
 The tower after a lightning strike and burning in 1455, was lowered to the height of the roofs of the church.

 Bossowski J., Klasztor i kościół franciszkanów we Lwówku Śląskim, Lwówek Śląski 2004.